sliit-foss/candidate-assessments/readme.md

 - You can use any logos you want.

-- The submitted file should be of .png/.jpg type.
+- The submitted file should be as .png/.jpg type.

 - We will assess you based on several criteria, such as creativity, clarity, and matching content.